-Rare Earth Rock Sampling Highlights - The most significant prospects discovered in 2012 were identified during follow-up to extensive rare earth element (REE) and niobium soil anomalies hosted in Red Syenite that were recognized in 2011.
-Highlights of 2012 bedrock grab and float samples include:
+Rare Earth Rock Sampling Highlights - Rare Earth mineralization has been discovered both within the Red Syenite and the adjoining Fenites.
+The most significant prospects in Red Syenite were identified during follow-up to extensive rare earth element (REE) and niobium soil anomalies.
+Highlights of prospects within the Red Syenite include: